 The Freedom gives you a full 5% cash back rebate on multiple categories that change every three months.
 There's a limit to the spending that qualifies for 5% cash back, but it's quite high (up to $1,500 in category spending per quarter when you enroll).
 This means, if you maximize the categories, you can earn 5% on up to $6,000 of your spending every year.

 What are the quarterly spending categories for 2015?
-The 5% cash back categories are expansive and reward cardmembers for spending in very practical, everyday purchase categories.
-So far Chase has only released information on Q1, but we'll update this information as soon as it becomes available:
+The 5% cash back categories reward cardmembers for spending in very practical, everyday purchase categories.
+So far Chase has only released information on Q1, but we'll update the upcoming categories as soon as information becomes available:

 - Q1 (Jan.
 1 – March 31, 2015): Grocery stores (excluding Walmart® and Target® purchases), Starbucks® stores and movie theaters

 - Q2 (April 1 – June 30, 2015): Restaurants and more this spring

 - Q3 (July 1 – Sept.
 30, 2015): Gasoline and more this summer